openedx/open-edx-proposals/oeps/oep-0049-django-app-patterns.rst

 This should be single point of entry for other Python code to talk to your app.
 This is *not* a Rest API, this is a Python API (see rest_api_).
 Some rules for ``api.py`` are as follows:

 1. API methods defined in ``api.py`` should be well-named, self-consistent, and relevant to its own domain (without exposing technical and implementation details)
-2. An app's Django models and other internal data structures should not be exposed via its Python APIs.
+2. An app's Django models and other internal data structures should not be exposed via its Python APIs (unless performance requires it).

 Not exposing an app's data structures can be tricky because it's very easy to expose them without meaning to.
 Therefore there are a couple common strategies we employ.